 World Health Imaging Alliance Aims to Bring Imaging Diagnostics to Developing Countries

-A 3-D printed tungsten X-ray system collimator.
+A 3-D printed tungsten pre-clinical X-ray system collimator.
 The tungsten alloy powder is printed into the form desired and is laser fused so it can be machined and finished.
 Previously, making collimators from Tungsten was labor intensive because it required working with sheets of the metal to create the collimator matrix.